1. Introduction

 Import

-1. The import principle requires that the imported asset remain in the category in which it is located.
+1. The import principle requires that the imported asset remains in the category in which it is located.
 Two import methods are possible:

-1. By duplicating: When importing, if an asset of the same name exists, then it will be duplicated and the name will suffix - Imp #n.
+1. By duplicating: When importing, if an asset of the same name exists, it will be duplicated and the name with a suffix - Imp #n.

 Only global assets can be imported by merging.

-2. Import from file: allows to exchange assets from one environment to another (see Importing an asset from a file).
+2. Import from file: This allows the transfer of assets from one environment to another (see Importing an asset from a file).

 Importing an asset from a file